-Our progress is testimony to the power of collaboration.
-I want to acknowledge the guidance and contributions of many, including DMCC and DMC EDA board members, our partners at the City of Rochester, Olmsted County, State of Minnesota and Mayo Clinic as well as our civic leaders and community partners, and of course, my team at DMC EDA.
+Despite the pandemic's challenges, the DMC model is working.
+Today's progress is testimony to the power of collaboration.
+I want to acknowledge the guidance and contributions of many, including DMCC and DMC EDA board members, our partners at the City of Rochester, Olmsted County and the State of Minnesota, as well as our civic leaders and community partners, and of course, DMC EDA team members.
 We appreciate the many members of our community who have expressed interest and have taken part in our planning sessions, lending their voices to discussions regarding the creative use of community spaces and shaping our plans.